taupirho/read-big-file-with-python/README.md

 something that would be fasetr than my C code - allbeit on a different platform.
 Needless to say I was amazed when my python run came in at 1033 seconds elapsed time -that's just over 17 minutes or fully two thirds quicker than my C program.
 I know we're not quite comparing like with like but make of it what you want.

+***PS.
+Out of interest I downloaded a copy of visual studio and coded a simplified version of my C program - just using fgets to read the file line by line and sscanf to get at the second field.
+I ran the program on the sdame data set and on the same PC as my python program ran on and it took just shy of 1 hour to process the file***